Saqlain021/todo/README.md

 # todo
-making an array to add item in it.
+make an array to add item in it.